 Our food safety and quality assurance programs help manage our commitment to quality ingredients and food preparation.
 Our systems are designed to protect our food supply from product receipt through preparation and service.
 We provide detailed specifications for our food ingredients, products, and supplies to our suppliers.
 We qualify and audit our key manufacturers and growers and require their certification under the Global Food Safety Initiative.
 Our restaurant managers are certified in a comprehensive safety and sanitation course by the National Restaurant Association's ServSafe program.
 Minimum cooking requirements, specifically safe handling, cooling procedures, and frequent temperature and quality checks, exist for the safety and quality of all food we serve in our restaurants.
 In order to provide the freshest ingredients and products and to maximize operating efficiencies between purchase and usage, each restaurant's management team determines the restaurant's daily usage requirements for food ingredients, products, and supplies, and accordingly, orders from approved suppliers, and distributors.
 The restaurant management team inspects deliveries to ensure the products received meet our safety and quality specifications.
-Additionally, we utilize the services of an independent auditing company to perform unannounced comprehensive food safety and sanitation inspections four times a year in all Company-owned and franchised restaurants.
+Additionally, we utilize the services of an independent auditing company to perform unannounced comprehensive food safety and sanitation inspections up to four times a year in all Company-owned and franchised restaurants.

 To maximize our purchasing efficiencies and obtain the best possible prices for our high-quality ingredients, products, and supplies, our centralized purchasing team negotiates supply agreements which may include fixed price contracts that vary in term lengths or formula based pricing agreements which can fluctuate on changes in raw material commodity pricing.
-Ground beef represented approximately 12% of our total cost of goods in 2016 and chicken represented approximately 10% of our total cost of goods.
+Of our total cost of goods in 2017, ground beef represented approximately 13%, potatoes represented approximately 12%, and poultry represented approximately 10%.
 We monitor the primary commodities we purchase and extend contract positions when applicable in order to minimize the impact of fluctuations in price and availability.
-However, certain commodities, primarily ground beef, remain subject to market price fluctuations.
+However, certain commodities, primarily ground beef, potatoes, and poultry, remain subject to market price fluctuations.
 We continue to identify competitively priced, high quality alternative manufacturers, suppliers, growers, and distributors that are available should the need arise; however, we have not experienced significant disruptions in our supply chain.
-As of December 25, 2016, approximately 60% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of 2017.
+As of December 31, 2017, approximately 59% of our estimated annual food and beverage purchases were covered by fixed price contracts, most of which are scheduled to expire at various times through the end of 2018.